SkyKings-Guild/Guides/guides/revenant.md

 ## Revenant Tier 1
 - Gear: Nothing
-- Weapon: Undead sword or Rouge sword
+- Weapon: Undead sword or Rogue sword
 - Pet: None

 Notes: This tier is very easy to defeat.
 It only has 500 hp so it will only take a few hits.